brewfamily/brewfamily.github.io/beach_or_village.md

 **Commentary**: SCQ is a very "authentic" Catalan village.
 As with Palamós, the idea here would be to get 1 to 2 large houses.
 The advantage of having "local" connections here is that we can do things like (a) have barbecues on Coloma's family's properties, (b) arrange with local restaurant/bar-owners to arrange special spaces/meals for us.
 SCQ is about 1 hour from the beach, so a day trip would be easy.

-If we decide to go the SCQ route, Joe and Coloma can arrange housing/meals/activities easily (since Coloma knows everyone in town).
+If we decide to go the SCQ route, Joe and Coloma can arrange all logistics (housing/meals/activities) easily (since Coloma knows everyone in town).